Qoraiche/laravel-mail-editor/readme.md

 license.
 Please see the [license file](LICENSE) for more information.

-## Donate
+## Donate :heart:

-If you think this package is helpful for you, you can can buy me a coffe [Paypal.me](paypal.me/streamaps), thank you!
+If you think this package is helpful for you, you can can buy me a coffe [Paypal.me](https://www.paypal.me/streamaps), thank you!

 [ico-version]: https://img.shields.io/packagist/v/qoraiche/maileclipse.svg?style=flat-square
 [ico-downloads]: https://img.shields.io/packagist/dt/qoraiche/maileclipse.svg?style=flat-square